Crate — Designing AI Evolution

 Act 1

-It Started with Saving
+It Started with AI Organization

 In the beginning, Crate was built to solve a simple problem: digital hoarding.
 We all save links, articles, and inspiration, and we never look at them again.